 True Model View Controller, as imagined in the Smalltalk world, is defined by three components that, crucially, each talk to both of the others.
 Models and Views with direct interaction!
 If

 someTableViewCell.object = object makes you gag, then you should definitely not be calling your work “MVC”.
-Controllers here exist to capture user input, and update the views and models.
+Controllers here exist to capture user input, but not update the views and models (they do that using their own connection).

 Rails-land behaves a little bit differently.
 The basic architecture originates from Java-based servers and is called Model 2.
 Because all of the user inputs come in the form of page requests, those are routed through the Controller as “actions”, which massage the Models and send the data over to the Views.
 The Views render a response as output and return that to the browser.